Tim Wakefield

-Timothy Stephen Wakefield (born August 2, 1966) is an American former professional baseball pitcher who played 19 seasons in Major League Baseball (MLB).
-Wakefield began his career with the Pittsburgh Pirates, but is most remembered for his 17-year tenure with the Boston Red Sox, from 1995 until his retirement in 2012 as the longest-serving player on the team.
-When he retired, Wakefield was the oldest active player in the major leagues.
+Timothy Stephen Wakefield (August 2, 1966 – October 1, 2023) was an American professional baseball knuckleball pitcher.
+Wakefield began his Major League Baseball (MLB) career with the Pittsburgh Pirates, but is most remembered for his 17-year tenure with the Boston Red Sox, where he was a part of two World Series championships in 2004 and 2007.
+When he retired at age 45 after 19 seasons in MLB, Wakefield was the oldest active player in the major leagues.

-Wakefield won his 200th career game on September 13, 2011, against the Toronto Blue Jays, and he ranks third in career wins in Red Sox franchise history (186), behind Cy Young and Roger Clemens.
+Wakefield won his 200th career game on September 13, 2011, and he ranks third in career wins in Red Sox franchise history (186), behind Cy Young and Roger Clemens.
 He is second in all-time wins at Fenway Park with 97, behind Clemens's 100, and is the all-time leader in innings pitched by a Red Sox pitcher, with 3,006, having surpassed Clemens's total of 2,777 on June 8, 2010.

-Wakefield was nominated eight times for the Roberto Clemente Award, winning it in 2010.
+Wakefield was an All-Star in 2009 and he won the Roberto Clemente Award in 2010.

 Early life

-Wakefield was born in Melbourne, Florida, on August 2, 1966.
-He attended Eau Gallie High School and then attended Florida Tech.
-At Florida Tech, he was named the Panthers' team MVP as a first baseman in his sophomore and junior years.
-He set single-season records with 22 home runs, as well as the career home run record at 40.
-In 2006, his number 3 was retired by the college.
+Timothy Stephen Wakefield was born on August 2, 1966, in Melbourne, Florida.
+He attended Eau Gallie High School and then attended Florida Institute of Technology, where he played college baseball for the Florida Tech Panthers.
+At Florida Tech, he was named the Panthers' team most valuable player as a first baseman in his sophomore and junior years.
+He set a single-season Panthers record with 22 home runs, as well as the career home run record at 40.
+In 2006, his uniform number, No. 3, was retired by the college.